anhtdang92/Curstar/README.md

 I2VGen-XL-based models are distributed under the terms of the [MIT License](https://choosealicense.com/licenses/mit/).

 CogVideoX-5B-based model is distributed under the terms of the [CogVideoX License](https://huggingface.co/THUDM/CogVideoX-5b/blob/main/LICENSE).

+## Cursor Instructions
+For detailed instructions on setting up and using this project, please refer to the `.cursor.yaml` file in the root directory.
+This file contains step-by-step guidelines for installation, usage, and additional notes.